terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/SystemDate.txt

    :alt: DateFactoryPT
    :width: 90%

-Use JdbcAdjustedDateFactory and set SQL that calculates the date difference.
+Use \ `JdbcAdjustedJodaTimeDateFactory` \  and set SQL that calculates the date difference.
 Create a mapping table for actual date and operation date like 1, 2, 3 and 4 as shown in the figure.
 Testing can be carried out on the desired date, only by changing the difference value in the table.

 |